grmarxer/Openstack/Configuring_MAC_Masquerade/Configuring_MAC_Masquerade_Openstack.md

 We have a single web server in our pool, also on port 80 (internal side).
 We will configure a floating self-ip on the internal side.
 On the VIP we are using SNAT auto-map.

+All self-ip's and floating self-ips have port lockdown set to `allow none`

 This procedure assumes you have a good understanding of how to configure BIG-IP.
-This procedure does not have step by step instructions for the BIG-IP configuration.
+This procedure does not provide step by step instructions for the BIG-IP configuration.

 <br/>